- Clayton William Loucks Jr. (July 8, 1914-April 6, 1987)

 - Unnamed Baby Boy Gardiner (stillborn November 10, 1932)

-Clayton Loucks Jr. was struck with polio and epilepsy at about age 7.
+Clayton Loucks Jr. was struck with “sleeping sickness” at about age 7, likely a related outcome of the 1918 Flu Pandemic.
+His mobility was severely restricted as a result of encephalitis, and he suffered from other health issues as well.
 He never married and spent much of his adult life in hospital.
 He died on April 6, 1987, and is also interred at Holy Sepulchre Cemetery.
+(This image shows what Clayton looked like in life.
+It was created using the MyHeritage Deep Nostalgia app.)